Come join us at our local Scottish Festival and Highland Games, held annually on the second Saturday of September, in Quarryville, PA 17566.

 You’ve often asked about the three wee ‘amateur greeters’ we have on staff; so here is a little bit of their back stories, for your reading pleasure.

 He had a limp, and a gummy left eye, and ate little the first week, retching up lumps, half his size.
 We slowly nursed him back to health, until he was strong, bouncy, and his true nature was revealed.
 He wasn’t just a cuddle monster, he was a wee bit of a real monster.
 Of course, life on the road was a strange way for a kitty to grow up.
 Each week had a different view out of the window for him.
 At night, if the place was right, he would venture out at night, and be waiting under the door step, the next day.
-But he also very happy the day we opened the first store in Strasburg.
+He was very happy the day we opened the first store in Strasburg.
 He spent the day walking round exploring, constantly purring.
 After a week or so, he was allowed to venture out back.
 He claimed the sheds, and did not want to come in for the rest of the summer.